vitorpp10/vitorpp10/README.md

-* Computer Science student focused on understanding how software works under the hood:
-Linux, networking, concurrency and performance.
+* computer science student focused on understanding how software works under the hood: linux, networking, concurrency and performance.

 <details>
   <summary> more about me</summary>